-The 11th of September 2001, fourteen years ago, taught us that events in often far away places can have a dramatic influence on all aspects of American life.
+The 11th of September 2001, 20 years ago, taught us that events in often far away places can have a dramatic influence on all aspects of American life.

 America is yet again poised to elect a new president, a new congress and one-third of the senate.
 At this time two years ago, President Obama and his Republican challenger Mitt Romney were trying to convince voters that they had a better plan to create more and better jobs.

 In reality, the value of the Chinese currency has a significant effect on direction the recovery of the US manufacturing sector will follow, along with other influences and other factor which exceed our purely domestic economic control abilities.

 And yet, many Americans still look for a purely domestic solutions to our economic problems.

 When the dust settles and the American people take a long reflective look at the choice they will make this November 2016, one issue will emerge as the most important one, and that is, who is most capable of navigating a more difficult set of international challenges than any president has had to face since World War II.

 The determining factor in the current presidential election, as it was in the last, will come down to who the American people believe can guide the United States of America through the tepid waters of US foreign affairs.

 The 11th of September 2001 attacks, according to former Secretary of State Rice, were rooted in oppression and despair, and therefore, the US should advance democratic reforms and support basic human rights throughout the greater Middle East.